Simple and delicious baked parmesan potatoes are the perfect side dish, made from cubed potatoes coated in parmesan and a few simple seasonings.

 A Simple Side + Oven roasted

 There’s something about a side dish that makes a meal feel more complete.
-It’s as if a dish goes from subpar to stellar simply with the addition of a side.
-Don’t you think?
+It’s as if a dinner goes from subpar to stellar simply with the addition of a side.

 This Parmesan Bakes Potato recipe is one of our most favorite ways to prepare potatoes.
 It takes just a few minutes to prep, and then you throw it in the oven for a bit.
 The result?
 Perfectly crisp and delightfully flavorful bites of potato.
 It’s the perfect companion to any main dish!